 Importance of Upstream and Downstream

-A firm cannot operate on local level due to the cut throat competition at the global scale.
+A firm cannot operate on the local level due to the cut-throat competition on a global scale.
 In order to provide value to its customers and win the market share, the company must understand the value of the supply chain management and its objectives.
-To successfully manage supply chain, they must understand the flow of information, product and funds.
-The basic objective of supply chain is to take care of the upstream and downstream partners.
+To successfully manage the supply chain, they must understand the flow of information, product and funds.
+The basic objective of the supply chain is to take care of the upstream and downstream partners.

-In the conventional form of marketing the marketers have given more importance to the downstream patterns that includes the marketing and distribution channels.
-The marketers have a vital connection with the market channels, whole sellers, dealers, retailers and its customers.
-The advancements in the business world and the changes in the global economy have contributed a lot in establishment of supply chain networks.
+In the conventional form of marketing, the marketers have given more importance to the downstream patterns that include the marketing and distribution channels.
+The marketers have a vital connection with the market channels, whole-sellers, dealers, retailers and its customers.
+The advancements in the business world and the changes in the global economy have contributed a lot to the establishment of supply chain networks.